wuhongyi/PKUXIADAQ/README/en/source/UsersGuide/GUI.rst

 .. image:: /_static/img/mainframe.png

-At the top of the main interface are five drop-down columns: File, UV_Setup, Expert, Monitor, and Offiline.
+At the top of the main interface are five drop-down columns: File, Base, Expert, Debug, and Offiline.
 The submenu inside is as follows:

 - File
 	- Exit